klauspost/reedsolomon/README.md

 For complete examples of a streaming encoder and decoder see the [examples folder](https://github.com/klauspost/reedsolomon/tree/master/examples).

+#Advanced Options

+You can modify internal options which affects how jobs are split between and processed by goroutines.

+To modify them, you must acquire the default options using the [`DefaultOptions`](https://godoc.org/github.com/klauspost/reedsolomon#DefaultOptions) function.
+You can then modify the options by calling functions to modify them.
+See [`Options`](https://godoc.org/github.com/klauspost/reedsolomon#Options) for available parameters.

+You can supply options to `New`, `NewStream` and `NewStreamC`.
+If no Options are supplied, default options are used.
+Note that only one Options object should be provided.

+Default options can be changed by using [`SetDefaultOptions`](https://godoc.org/github.com/klauspost/reedsolomon#SetDefaultOptions)

 # Performance
 Performance depends mainly on the number of parity shards.
 In rough terms, doubling the number of parity shards will double the encoding time.